triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 `check-sycl-xocc-jmax` will run the tests on as many cores as is available on the system.
-But for `hw` and `hw_emu` execution mode, this usually means the system will run out of RAM even with 64G so `check-sycl-xocc-j` should be used to run only 4 tests in parallel.
+But for `hw` and `hw_emu` execution mode, this usually means the system will run out of RAM even with 64G so `check-sycl-xocc-j4` should be used to run only 4 tests in parallel.